Reviving the energy-dependent partonic structure of $f_0(980)$ via two-pion distribution amplitudes

-At leading order in the conformal spin expansion ($n=1$), the twist-three LCDA $\Phi_\parallel^{(s)}$ coincides with the leading-twist LCDA $\Phi_\parallel$, as given in Eq. (\ref{eq:2pidas-t3}).
-In Fig. \ref{fig:Phipara}, we present 3D plots of the leading- and subleading-twist LCDAs as functions of the parton momentum fraction $u$ and invariant mass of dipion system $\sqrt{s} = k$, fixing the pion momentum fraction at $\zeta = 0.5$ and the renormalization scale at $\mu = 1.3~\text{GeV}$, typical for charm meson decays.
-We find a distinct structure, either a peak or a dip, emerges in the $f_0(980)$ region, whereas no such feature appears in the $\sigma(500)$ region, consistent with the flat phase shift of $\pi\pi$ scattering.
-The real and imaginary parts of both the leading-twist and subleading-twist LCDAs, $\Phi_\parallel$ and $\Phi_\parallel^{(t)}$, exhibit asymmetry about the midpoint of the parton momentum fraction, $u = 0.5$.
-Moreover, $\Phi_\parallel^{(t)}$ displays end-point enhancements, in contrast to the vanishing of the leading-twist LCDA at the boundaries.
+In Fig. \ref{fig:Phipara}, we present two-dimension plots of the twist-2 ($\Phi_\parallel$) and twist-3 ($\Phi_\parallel^{(t)}$) $2\pi$DAs as functions of the parton momentum fraction $u$ and the invariant mass $\sqrt{s}=k$.
+The pion momentum fraction is fixed at $\zeta=0.5$ and the renormalization scale is typically set at $\mu=1.3$ GeV for charm-meson decays.
+Three key pieces of information can be gleaned from the figure.
+First, a distinct structural feature, either a peak or a dip, emerges in the $f_0(980)$ region, whereas no comparable signal appears in the $\sigma(500)$ region.
+This is consistent with the flat phase shift behavior observed in $\pi\pi$ scattering \cite{Garcia-Martin:2011iqs,Dai:2014zta}.
+Second, the twist‑2 and twist‑3 LCDAs display asymmetry in both their real and imaginary parts with respect to the midpoint of the parton momentum fraction.
+This contrasts sharply with the LCDAs of a single single $f_0$ meson, for which the twist‑3 DAs are symmetric about $u=0.5$ \cite{Cheng:2023knr,Hu:2025ool}.
+Finally, twist-3 LCDA $\Phi_\parallel^{(t)}$ displays end-point enhancements, in contrast to the vanishing of the leading-twist LCDA at the boundaries.
+As we will see, the last two features, especially the second one, predominantly explain the non-$q\bar{q}$ component of the isoscalar two-pion system in $D_{l4}$ decays.